borisding/universsr/README.md

 </p>

 In short, **universsr** is a server-rendered React app starter boilerplate for universal JavaScript web development.
-It is also using Redux library for application state management and the back-end is powered by Node.js Express web framework.
+It also uses Redux library for application state management and the back-end is powered by Node.js Express web framework.

-> The name - "universsr" is combination of _universal_ and _SSR_ acronym.
+> ✨ The name - "universsr" is combination of _universal_ and _server-side rendering_ acronym.

-P/S: If you're still new with the concept of Server-Side Rendering (SSR) front-end framework, then [this article](https://medium.freecodecamp.org/demystifying-reacts-server-side-render-de335d408fe4) is worth reading.

 ## Table of Contents